wpengine/geoip/readme.txt

 = 1.2.5 =
 - Fix for anchor tag escaping in admin notice
+- Fix issue with code blocks in readme

 = 1.2.4 =
 - Updating branding to GeoTarget